IcyStarFrost/Lambda-Players/README.md

 ### Server and Client

 Called when a lambda player initializes.
 This hook can be used to add onto the ENT:Initialize() hook each Lambda Player has

+### `LambdaOnStuck( Entity lambda, Number stucktimes )`
+### Server-Side

+*stucktimes is a variable that holds how many times the Lambda Player got stuck within the last 10 seconds + now*

+Called when a Lambda Player gets stuck.
+This hook can be used to make a custom unstuck function.
+Return "stop" to make the Lambda Player give up in their path or return "continue" to make the Lambda Player continue down their path